 All members of the G&SR Committee are independent.
-From January 1 to April 30, 2010, the committee members were Ms. Simmons (Chair), Ms. Whitman and Mr. Adams, who retired from the board in April 2010.
-Since May 1, the committee members have been Ms. Simmons (Chair), Mr. Sanders and Ms. Whitman.
+From January 1 to April 20, 2012, the committee members were Ms. Whitman (Chair), Mr. Carp and Mr. Sanders.
+Since April 2012, the committee members have been Ms. Whitman (Chair) and Mr. Carp.
 The G&SR Committee is generally responsible for:

-- · Making recommendations to the board regarding: - The development and revision of our corporate governance principles. - The size, composition and functioning of the board and board committees. - Candidates to fill board positions. - Nominees to be designated for election as directors. - · Compensation of board members. - Organization and responsibilities of board committees. - · Succession planning by the company. - · Issues of potential conflicts of interest involving a board member raised under TI's conflict of interest policy. - · Election of executive officers of the company. - Topics affecting the relationship between the company and stockholders. - · Public issues likely to affect the company. - · Responses to proposals submitted by stockholders. - · Reviewing: - Contribution policies of the company and of the TI Foundation. - Revisions to TI's code of ethics. - Electing officers of the company other than the executive officers. - Overseeing an annual evaluation of the board and the committee.
+- Making recommendations to the board regarding: - The development and revision of our corporate governance principles. - The size, composition and functioning of the board and board committees. - · Candidates to fill board positions. - Nominees to be designated for election as directors. - · Compensation of board members. - · Organization and responsibilities of board committees. - · Succession planning by the company. - Issues of potential conflicts of interest involving a board member raised under TI's conflict of interest policy. - · Election of executive officers of the company. - Topics affecting the relationship between the company and stockholders. - Public issues likely to affect the company. - Responses to proposals submitted by stockholders. - · Reviewing: - Contribution policies of the company and of the TI Foundation. - · Revisions to TI's code of ethics. - Electing officers of the company other than the executive officers. - Overseeing an annual evaluation of the board and the committee.

-The G&SR Committee met eight times in 2010.
+The G&SR Committee met six times in 2012.
 The G&SR Committee holds regularly scheduled meetings and reports its activities to the board.
-Please see page 52 for a discussion of stockholder nominations and page 54 for a discussion of communications with the board.
+Please see page 58 for a discussion of stockholder nominations and page 60 for a discussion of communications with the board.